PNarducci1690/Code_Ocean_Assignment/README.md

   ### Creating the CSV file

   The CSV file was created using Microsoft Excel.
 I utilized the five expected columns (user_email. event_type, time_stamp, event_name, event_status), while also incoprporating a primary key that I called event_id.
 I created this primary key in order to provide the table with a column that contained completely unique values (I think it's important for tables to have this indetifier as to avoid any complications with future querying tasks or when it comes to utilizing BI Tools like Sisense).
 Every column within the CSV contained randomly generated values over a 1000 rows.
+The date range in the data goes from January 1st, 2021 up until December 31st, 2021.

   ### Utilizing Snowflake